-The same types of dramatic plots (ex. girl & boy meet, fall in love, but something keeps them apart until the end) and the same stereotypical characters (ex. troubled detective must solve a case before time runs out).
-The specifics may be different, but most of the themes, descriptions, and plots are so similar that they fall easily in a sea of books never to be remembered again in your memory.
+The same types of dramatic plots (example: girl & boy meet, fall in love, but something keeps them apart until the end) and the same stereotypical characters (example: troubled detective must solve a case before time runs out).
+The specifics may be different, but most of the themes, descriptions, and plots are so similar that they fall easily into a sea of books never to be recalled again in your memory.

 But then there are books that stand out.
 Famous modern ones I’ll mention that most people probably know are the Harry Potter series, Game of Thrones series, and romances like The Fault in Our Stars.
 What makes these stand out from the millions of books published each year?
 And how can I—or you—write a novel that does not simply end up forgotten at a Goodwill store.

-This is probably that most important aspect that I will be talking about in this blog.
-I have always said that, if the plot is great but the characters are poor, than the book will be bad; but if the plot is mediocre and the characters are good, the book will be great.
+This is probably that most important aspect that I will be talking about in this post.
+I always believe that, if the plot is great but the characters are poor, than the book will be bad; but if the plot is mediocre and the characters are good, the book will be great.

 For example, what do you assume is most important when writing a fantasy novel?
 I bet most people will think that it’s the world.
 Take Harry Potter’s magical world of flying hippogriffs and dastardly horcroxes.
 You would assume that it is the world itself that made the book series one of the bestselling of all time.
 But wait!
 Think again.
 What was talked about most concerning the Harry Potter series?
 Yes, everyone agreed that the world was cool—I mean, I don’t know anyone who would not want to go to Hogwarts—but when you hear the word “Harry Potter,” it’s usually not about the world.
 It’s about how awesome George and Fred Weasley are.
 Or debating who will Hermione Granger end up with at the end of the series?